-In order to get the D50 onto the pendant cap, You will need to remove the wall mount plate (labeled 2) from the back plate of the camera (labeled 1)
+In order to get the D50 onto the pendant cap, You will need to remove the wall mount plate (labelled 2) from the baseplate of the camera (labelled 1)

 as shown below on the image below.

-Use a Philips screw driver and remove the three screws holding the wall mount plate.
+Use a Philips screwdriver and remove the three screws holding the wall mount plate.
 Reuse these three screws on the pendant cap.
 The three screws should form an equilateral triangle on the pendant cap.
-On the photo below, you will see the camera aligned to all three screws.
+In the photo below, you will see the camera aligned to all three screws.
 Notice the D50 mounting plate removed in the background.
 You can now tighten the three screws accordingly.

-Once the nut is fully tighten, that no threads are visible from the nut, and that the grey cable gland is coming out of the pass through, the Ethernet cable should not be able to slide anymore.
+Once the nut is fully tightened, no thread is visible from the nut, and that the grey cable gland is coming out of the pass-through, the Ethernet cable should not be able to slide any more.